-Dry Green refers to green grains arising from harvesting of grain before it has matured.
 Dry Green grains are those whose surface is distinctively green.
 Dry Green grains are usually dry and hard.

-Sappy grains are those that have been harvested before maturity.
 Sappy grains are generally soft when pressed.
 They may or may not be green.
 Any level of sappiness is classified as defective.